-The TrueMove Pro's 18 000 CPI is the highest available right now.
-Believe it or not, a lot of mouse sensors with super high CPI's are artifically inflated through firmware.
+The TrueMove Pro's 18 000 CPI is one of the highest available right now.
+Believe it or not, a lot of mouse sensors with super high CPI's are artificially inflated through firmware.

 Here's an example of IPS, G, and CPIs that are relative to each other:

 TrueMove Pro ---------> 450 IPS / 50G / 18 000 CPI